Aider vs Claude Code

 | Open Source | ★ |

-Aider is a cli, while Claude Code is a web app + desktop app.
+Aider is a cli tool, while Claude Code is a multi-platform ai coding assistant.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost